daniel-dennis/TCD-ML-2-team65/README.md

 ## Overview

 University assignment for machine learning, completed as part of a group project.
 The data is synthetic income data, and the goal is to predict new incomes given this training data.
 The data was obtained from [here](https://www.kaggle.com/c/tcd-ml-comp-201920-income-pred-group)(accessed 27th November 2019).
-Note that the training data here has been truncated by about 25% in order too fit into the repository.
+Note that the training data here has been truncated by about 25% in order to fit into the repository.
 The final output of the programme can be found in _results.csv_.

 ## Basic usage